justoy/auto_fill_form/README.md

 ### Enable/Disable Auto-Fill

-- **Enable**: Check the "Enable Auto-Fill" toggle in the extension popup
+- **Enable**: Check the "Enable Auto-Fill" toggle in the extension settings
 - **Disable**: Uncheck the toggle to stop automatic form detection
-- **Quick Toggle**: Access the extension popup by clicking the extension icon in your browser toolbar
+- **Quick Toggle**: Access the extension settings by clicking the extension icon in your browser toolbar

 ## How It Works